MultiSafepay/docs/content/payments/checkout/payment-components/single/single-2.md

 ---
-title : "Step 2: Initialize"
-breadcrumb_title : "Step 2"
+title : "Step 2: Initialize the component" breadcrumb_title : "Step 2"
 meta_title: "Payment Components - Integrating a single payment method step 2 - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API reference, SDKs, and wrappers.
 Get support."